ERMtn/dgt-test-scrapper/README.md

 [![Selenium](https://img.shields.io/badge/Selenium-4.2.0-blue)](https://selenium-python.readthedocs.io/)

 # DGT test scrapper
+Some Python scripts to extract driving license tests questions from official DGT (Dirección General de Tráfico) sources and other webs.
+THey will retrieve the question, choices, correct answer and image from the sources.

+# Requirements and information
 You will need to check your installed Chrome browser version (chrome://settings/help) then download the appropriate *chromedriver* version.
 This was tested with Chrome v102.0.5005.115.
 <center>